How to Enable Parallel Downloading in Chrome (Step-by-Step)

 How to Enable Parallel Downloading on Desktop (Windows, Mac, Linux)

 Enabling parallel downloading in Chrome is pretty easy.
-You don’t need an extension or any advanced tech knowledge it’s just a hidden setting inside Chrome’s experimental features (called “flags”).
+You don’t need an extension or any advanced tech knowledge.
+It’s just a hidden setting inside Chrome’s experimental features (called “flags”).

 Here’s how to turn it on: